FedEx Prices vs USPS: 2026 Cost & Speed Comparison Guide

 When shipping globally, the differences in service and cost are even more pronounced.

 USPS Priority Mail International offers affordable delivery to over 180 countries in about 6 to 10 business days.
-For more ways to cut cross‑border costs, see the cheapest international shipping guide.
 It works by partnering with the local postal service in the destination country for final delivery.
-This makes it a very cost effective option, especially for small businesses and individuals.
+This makes it very cost effective, especially for small businesses and individuals.
 For lightweight items under 4 pounds, USPS First Class Package International is even cheaper, with rates starting around $14.
+For more tips on cutting cross border costs, see the cheapest international shipping guide.

 FedEx International Economy is a faster, premium service that delivers to over 220 countries and territories in just 2 to 5 business days.
 FedEx manages the entire journey, including customs clearance, which provides superior tracking and reliability.
 This end to end service comes at a higher price.
 A 5 pound box to Europe might cost over $100 with FedEx, while USPS could be closer to half that.
 You pay more for speed and detailed, door to door tracking.